How to vote in the 2024 presidential primary election if you are living abroad

 You can follow these steps to register.

-The deadline to register to vote for the November 2022 General Election is Oct.
-24.
+The deadline to register to vote for the 2024 presidential primary is Feb.
+20.

 Can voting from abroad impact my tax status?